claimskg/claimskg-extractor/README.md

 One valuable instrument to verify the truthfulness of a claim is Fact-checking.
 Usually, Fact-checking is a non-profit organization that provides an independent investigation about questionable facts.
 Besides providing free tools, information, and advice, it is the rich knowledge base that can be used to train computational models to detect this type of fake content automatically.

-We are just starting, and there are several features to be developed.
-So if you want to contribute to a nice project, welcome aboard!
+We are just starting, and there are still several things to be done (and issues to be solved).
+So if you want to contribute to a nice project, welcome aboard!!

 ### Portuguese
 Although the Fact-checking is not new (for instance, snopes.com has been active for more than 10 years), unfortunately, these initiatives are still young and scared for Portuguese.
 Some of prominent Brazilian Fact-checking are: